Saidina Abu Bakar As Siddiq Mosque: Second floor

 In the compound, there is a book shop and canteen for the public as well as for school students.

 Awards

-The mosque had received several awards for serving as the 'temporary' National Mosque of Malaysia during renovation works done to the National Mosque.
+The mosque has received several awards for serving as the temporary National Mosque of Malaysia while it was undergoing renovation.

+In May 2023, the mosque received the Muhibbah Award for its efforts in promoting unity and muhibbah in the community over the recent years.